 Pamper your body.

 After a day in the sun, the skin is exhausted and dried out.
 It now requires more moisture than usual.
-Special After Sun products, such as the Susanne Kaufmann After Sun Gel Moisturizing, restore the skin's moisture, relax and protect it.
+Special after sun products, such as our After Sun Gel Moisturising, restore the skin's moisture, relax and protect it.

 - Also protect lips from dehydration.

-- Treat yourself to a splash of moisturizing spray in the office, at the lake or even on the move.
-Our skin tends to dehydrate in the summer, so moisturize well from the outside and inside.
+- Treat yourself to a splash of moisturising spray in the office, at the lake or even on the move.
+Our skin tends to dehydrate in the summer, so moisturise well from the outside and inside.

 - Our legs carry us through life.
 And those who are up and about all day knows the feeling of heavy, tired legs and swollen ankles - especially in warmer temperatures.
-The leg and venous spray cooling by Susanne Kaufmann makes heavy legs easy again.
+The Leg and Vein Spray Cooling makes heavy legs easy again.